python/cpython/Doc/library/asyncio-sync.rst

   be used for OS threads synchronization (use :mod:`threading` for that);

-* methods of synchronization objects do not accept the *timeout* argument; use the :func:`asyncio.wait_for` function to perform operations with timeouts.
+* methods of synchronization primitives do not accept the *timeout* argument; use the :func:`asyncio.wait_for` function to perform operations with timeouts.

-asyncio has the following basic primitives:
+asyncio has the following basic sychronization primitives:

 * :class:`Lock`
 * :class:`Event`